suchapalaver/parsly/README.md

 make build
 ```

-This command builds the Docker image for the Parsey app.
+This command builds the Docker image for the Parsly app.

 #### Run the Docker container: